MVPD (Multichannel Video Programming Distributor)

 This is your compendium of all things OTT advertising for 2025.
 From benefits and best practices to measuring campaign success, we’ve got you covered.

-16 Min Read
+12 Min Read

 Over-the-top (OTT) advertising isn’t the future—it’s the now.
 More people are cutting the cord and turning to streaming, and advertisers are following suit, shifting their budgets to meet audiences where they actually spend the most screen time.
 By 2025, U.S. ad spend on streaming TV is projected to surpass $30 billion, solidifying OTT as a must-have in any performance-driven marketing strategy.

 But, simply appearing on streaming platforms isn’t enough.
-To win at OTT, you need more than a flashy ad—you need a smart, data-driven game plan.
+To win with OTT advertising platforms, you need more than a flashy ad—you need a smart, data-driven game plan.
 Think premium inventory, laser-focused targeting, and the kind of real-time tracking that tells you what’s working while it’s still happening.
-This guide has everything you need to nail OTT advertising in 2025.

 Unlike the spray-and-pray approach of linear TV, OTT brings advanced targeting, real-time insights, and ROI you can actually measure.
 For marketers who live and breathe data, it’s a no-brainer.